 Hello welcome to the Kids Corner.
 Kids Corner is where kids can post things they are passionate about.
 Our goal is to create learning more fun and interactive.
-The members of the Kids Corner include 11 people in the fourth grade who are dedicating their time to be journalists.
+The members of the Kids Corner include 11 people in the fifth grade who are dedicating their time to be journalists.

 This weeks animal of the week is drumroll please bumbumbumbumbumbumbumbum TIGERS!!!!